How To Build Your Own BMX Bike From Scratch- Complete Guide

 Bmx Bikes

 Let’s start with the foundation of every bike- the overall construction, which includes the frame and fork.
-If you want a bike that will last you for a very long time then make sure that you invest in a really good frame.
+If you want a bike that will last you for a very long time, I recommend investing in a good quality frame.
 The choice of frame will depend on what kind of BMX you plan to build.
 Here are the types of BMX Bikes:

 • All-Around Racers